Quantum well: Physics

 Quantum wells and quantum well devices are a subfield of solid-state physics that is still extensively studied and researched today.
 The theory used to describe such systems uses important results from the fields of quantum physics, statistical physics, and electrodynamics.

 Infinite well model

 The simplest model of a quantum well system is the infinite well model.
 The walls/barriers of the potential well are assumed to be infinite in this model.
-This approximation is rather unrealistic, as the potential wells created in quantum wells are generally of the order of a few hundred milli-electronvolts, which is far smaller than the infinitely high potential assumed.
+In reality, the quantum wells are generally of the order of a few hundred millielectronvolts.
 However, as a first approximation, the infinite well model serves as a simple and useful model that provides some insight into the physics behind quantum wells.

 Consider an infinite quantum well oriented in the z-direction, such that carriers in the well are confined in the z-direction but free to move in the x–y plane. we choose the quantum well to run from $z = 0$ to $z = d$.
 We assume that carriers experience no potential within the well and that the potential in the barrier region is infinitely high.

-The Schrodinger equation for carriers in the infinite well model is:
+The Schrödinger equation for carriers in the infinite well model is: